 - Low employment opportunities

-It is no lie that ageism makes it hard to maintain the mental health of seniors.
-And the fact that what ageism can do to our seniors’ mental health is heartbreaking enough, but unfortunately, the evidence shows that physical health is also not immune to toxic ageism.
+It is no lie that ageism makes it hard to maintain seniors’ mental health.
+What ageism do to our seniors’ mental health is heartbreaking, but unfortunately, the evidence shows that physical health is also not immune to toxic ageism.

 How Can We Fight Ageism?

-The most powerful tool for any society to fight problems is the law.
+The law is the most powerful tool for any society to fight its unfair and harmful habits.
 Whenever laws start to protect humans from ageism, social standards will improve, and toxic age-biased behaviour will decrease, at least to the extent that laws can do so.
 But this does not mean that we, as a society, need to leave everything to the policies.
 We cannot expect the law to take care of everything if we do not start the change among ourselves, from each individual.

 When you think about all the life lessons we can learn from the elderly, it is undoubtedly sad how they have to suffer from being surrounded by discriminations and prejudices which are based on no firm and reasonable ground.

 Seniors should not let the unfair part of society’s views prevent them from having a healthy and happy life.
-They should never let the people with ageist thoughts bring them down and decrease the quality of their life and disturb their physical and mental health in any way.
-Keeping a healthy diet, staying away from drinking and smoking, and exercising can help.
+They should never let people with ageist thoughts disturb their physical and mental health in any way.
+Keeping a healthy diet, avoiding alcohol and smoking, and exercising can help.
 We suggest Yoga for seniors.
 Another perfect suggestion for paying attention to your life and no attention to untrue stereotypes is Pilates for seniors.

-While no society and country are ageism-free, we can fight it by educating ourselves and growing empathy for all the members of our society regardless of how old they are.
+While no society and country are ageism-free, we can fight it by educating ourselves.
 For a good start, we can learn how to live by the famous motto:

 “Age is just a number.”